EMCL-Research-ITSecLab/ctf-watcher/WazuhAgent/README.md

 set_up_agent.sh
 ```

-If the Wazuh Manager is on a different address you need to provide it
+If the Wazuh Manager is on a different address, you need to provide it
 ```
 set_up_agent.sh --manager=<manager_ip_address>
 ```